Shians/Nextflow-docs/docs/PipelineConfiguration.md

 ## Slurm Profile Example

 The `slurm` profile is commonly used to configure Nextflow pipelines for execution on SLURM clusters.
 This profile sets the executor to `slurm` and allows you to specify SLURM-specific options such as queue/partition, account, and resource requests.
+See the `Environment & Dependencies > conda` section of [Directives](Directives.md) for more details on SLURM conda integration.

 **Example:**